 Mr. J v.
 ABC Glass, Inc.

 Settlement for Injury Caused by Defective Glass Vase

-Liz and Matt Quick obtained a settlement for $175,000 for injuries to Mr. J finger caused when a vase collapsed in his hands.
-The case required extensive litigation in both tribal and superior court before the defendant's insurer was willing to make a reasonable settlement offer on the claim.
+Liz and Matt Quick obtained a settlement of $175,000 for injuries to a man's finger caused when a vase collapsed in his hands.
+The case required extensive litigation in both tribal and superior court before the vase manufacturer's insurance company was willing to make a reasonable settlement offer on the claim.

 Doe v.
 Doe